DavidBuchanan314/picopds/README.md

  - Fix aforementioned non-working things
  - Figure out how to garbage-collect MST blocks
  - Don't hold full MST state in memory, load blocks from DB on-demand
+ - Put blobs larger than some threshold in the filesystem, not in sqlite
  - Tests
  - Docs